Automattic/wp-calypso/client/my-sites/site-settings/README.md

 #### API Communications

-1. We learn if the Jetpack module is active or not via the `verifyModulesActive` method on the Jetpack site component.
+1. We learn if the Jetpack module is active or not via the `isModuleActive` method on the Jetpack site component.
 This communicates directly with the site via a GET request to a Jetpack endpoint `/sites/:site_id:/jetpack/modules/`.

 2. We activate / deactivate the module by a POST request to a Jetpack endpoint `/sites/:site_id:/jetpack/modules/monitor`.